 Carolina Law students who wish to pursue public interest career paths will find a career development environment that is supportive, even though you will undoubtedly think at one time or another that you are in the minority of students in seeking a public interest profession.
 Not only will you find a number of your peers interested in pursuing career paths similar to yours, but you will find an institutional commitment to supporting the public interest career paths of students.
 Throughout the years, a large percentage of Carolina Law grads have entered the public sector and made tremendous contributions to the communities in which they live.
-In 2011, 21% of the graduating class took jobs in public service upon graduation.
+In 2015, 19.8% of the graduating class took jobs in public service or government upon graduation.
 We hope that many of you will continue this tradition.

 Most of the student organizations at Carolina Law have a public service component to their activities and some focus purely on public interest areas.
 A complete list of student organizations can be seen at http://studentorgs.law.unc.edu/.
 Specifically dedicated to public interest law, the Carolina Public Interest Law Organization (C-PILO) raises money each year for summer public interest grants through several fundraisers, including a pledge drive, its annual Auction and Benefit, and Jammin’ for Justice, a student/faculty spring concert.